RIGHT HANDED PITCHER

 Volquez struggled through a bad five months with the Padres before San Diego released him in late August.
 Oddly, he cut his walk rate, although it was still high, but he was hurt by a high batting average on balls in play of .337.
 His xFIP of 4.23 wasn’t nearly as bad as his ERA.
 The Dodgers signed Volquez three days after his release to help their injury-depleted rotation.
 He pitched much better in LA.
 Volquez’ average velocity, which was remarkably consistent throughout his career at roughly the mid-point between 93 and 94, dropped to 92.4.
 Some of this may have been due to him throwing fewer four-season fastballs and more sinkers, at least according to PitchFX.

 Volquez will be the Pirates’ latest experiment in pitcher-reclamation, following A.J.
 Burnett, Francisco Liriano and Mark Melancon.
 Like all of those three, he’s had xFIPs better than his ERAs in some years, especially in his miserable 2013 season.
 Volquez is a bigger gamble than those three, though, because unlike them, he’s struggled most of the time when he’s been healthy.
-It remains to be seen how the Pirates will fit him into the rotation, especially if Burnett returns.
+With Burnett not returning and Volquez on a guaranteed, $5M deal, there was never much question that he’d open the season in the rotation, which in fact he’ll do despite a very poor spring.
+If he fails to come through, it’ll undoubtedly lead to heavy criticism of GM Neal Huntington.

 |Signing Bonus: N/A